 Right, plugins.
 Removing it all by executing queries manually is a time-consuming process.
 It can also be confusing if you’re not a developer or a tech geek.

 Of course, on WordPress, you can enjoy the privilege of carrying out the cleanup with the help of plugins.
-They run the clearing algorithms for you so that you didn’t have to touch a line of code.
+They run the clearing algorithms for you so that you wouldn’t have to touch a line of code.
 You can use Advanced Database Cleaner, WP-Optimize or ODAR, to name a few.
 They implement a lot of techniques and help you make your WordPress database as efficient as possible.

 Remember transients we mentioned earlier?
 They are one of the forms WordPress can store queries in the memory for faster access.
 Similar to page caching, Object Cache eliminates the need to refer to the source each time there’s a request.